Nicholas Ray: Later career

 In the spring of 1972, Ray was asked to show some footage from the film at a conference.
 The audience was shocked to see footage of Ray and his students smoking marijuana together.
 An early version of We Can't Go Home Again was shown at the Cannes Film Festival in 1973, to an abiding lack of interest.
 Ray shot additional scenes in Amsterdam, shortly after the Cannes screening, in New York in January 1974, and two months later in San Francisco, and edited a second version, with the hopes of attracting a distributor in 1976.
 It remained uncompleted and without distribution at Ray's death, in 1979, but some prints of the 1973 version were made and screened at festivals and retrospectives through the 1980s.
 A restored version, based on the 1973 cut, was released on DVD and Blu-ray in 2011, by Oscilloscope Films.

-In the spring of 1973, Ray's contract at Binghamton was not renewed.
-Over the next couple of years, he relocated several times, trying to raise money and continue work on the film, before he returned to New York City.
+In the spring of 1973, Ray's contract at Binghamton was not renewed and he relocated several times before returning to New York City.
 There, he continued to prepare script materials and try to develop film projects, the most viable of which was City Blues, before the production collapsed.
 He was also able to continue teaching acting and directing, at the Lee Strasberg Institute and New York University, where his teaching assistant was graduate student Jim Jarmusch.

 Ray directed two short films in the 1970s.
 One, The Janitor, was a segment of the feature-length Wet Dreams, also known as Dreams of Thirteen (1974).
 Within a collection of shorts, most of which satirized pornography, Ray's was also a very personal film in which he cast himself in the double role of a caretaker and a preacher, and used visual techniques comparable to those in his previous film.
 The second, Marco (1978), derived from one of his Strasberg Institute classes and was based on the first few pages of a recent novel of the same name, by Curtis Bill Pepper.
 Ray's film was included in the 2011 DVD/Blu-ray release of We Can't Go Home Again.